Norbert J. Titzer

 He was then sent to Camp Wolters, Texas, and assigned to Company D of the 55th Infantry Training Division.
-He was later assigned to Company B, 3rd Platoon, of the 607th Tank Destroyer Battalion and served with them until he was wounded.
+On January 25, 1942, he joined Company B, 3rd Platoon, of the 607th Tank Destroyer Battalion.

 The photo above left, which was taken at Camp Wolters, shows Norbert on the right with Henry Jamison, center, and Charles Hardesty on the left.
 This would have been while Norbert was still part of an infantry unit.
 The photo on the right was taken in September of 1945 after he had returned to the U.S.

 The 607th entered combat on June 17, 1944, with towed 3" guns and later converted to M36 tank destroyers in November, just prior to the final battle for Metz, France..
 They played key roles in actions at Metz, Saarlautern, the Siegfried Line and Koblenz.